JeimyGar/Bike_Data/README.md

 GROUP BY 1
 ORDER BY 1;
 ```
-The following SQL querie was to join all 12 months using UNION ALL to determine the ride length total, average ride length, total casual riders, total member riders, the most used day and the electric and classic bike ride count for each month respectively
+The following SQL querie combines data from multiple months (March 2023 to February 2024) into a single dataset using UNION ALL.
+I was bale to calculate various aggregate metrics for each month for example: Ride_length_total sums up the ride lengths in seconds and Average_ride_length rounds the average ride length in seconds.
+Total_casual and Total_member count the number of rides per casual and member users respectively.
+I also found the mode of the day of week using MODE.
+Lastly, I got the number of rides on electric and classic bikes.
+This all gave me important insight into ride patterns, average ride lengths, user types and bike types for each month.
 ```
 SELECT EXTRACT(MONTH FROM started_at) as month, SUM(ride_length_seconds) AS ride_length_total, ROUND(AVG(ride_length_seconds)) AS Average_ride_length, SUM(CASE WHEN member_casual = 'member' THEN 1 ELSE 0 END) AS total_casual, SUM(CASE WHEN member_casual = 'casual' THEN 1 ELSE 0 END) AS total_member,
 ROUND(AVG(day_of_week)) AS Mode_day,